rougin/windstorm/README.md

 [![Quality Score][ico-code-quality]][link-code-quality]
 [![Total Downloads][ico-downloads]][link-downloads]

 Windstorm is an expressive SQL query builder based intially on top of Doctrine's [Database Abstraction Layer (DBAL)](https://www.doctrine-project.org/projects/dbal.html).
 It has the same functionalities from DBAL's query builder but the difference is it does not requires a `Doctrine\DBAL\Connection` instance.
 Its goal is to be a single interface for handling SQL query builders and [object-relational mappers](https://en.wikipedia.org/wiki/Object-relational_mapping).
-Windstorm currently supports the [Doctrine](https://www.doctrine-project.org/projects/orm.html) (through DBAL) but limited to [Eloquent](https://laravel.com/docs/5.7/eloquent) (only supports `SELECT` statement as of now).
+Windstorm currently has query implementations for [Doctrine](https://www.doctrine-project.org/projects/orm.html) (through DBAL) and [Eloquent](https://laravel.com/docs/5.7/eloquent).

 ## Why

 I tried to unify `Doctrine` and `Eloquent` into a single interface for them to be swappable.
 Unfortunately the implementation is not possible because of the different core design patterns ([data mapper](https://en.wikipedia.org/wiki/Data_mapper_pattern) for Doctrine while [active record](https://en.wikipedia.org/wiki/Active_record_pattern) for Eloquent).
 I realized later that the one thing common for both is their query builder and it was also common on all existing ORM packages and SQL query builders.
-While it was easy to integrate Doctrine (thanks for its [DBAL](https://www.doctrine-project.org/projects/dbal.html) as the base), it was quite challenging to integrate Eloquent because of the same pattern mentioned earlier.

 ## Installation